-Murasaki Shikibu’s The Tale of Genji inspired many later day artists to create immortal works of art.
+Murasaki Shikibu’s The Tale of Genji inspired many later-day artists to create immortal works of art.
 Famous painters of Tosa School, particularly Mitsuoki, created several impressions influenced by Murasaki’s poems.
-Ironically, the poet herself was forced to remain hidden behind her pen name and the artists of the day anonymous.
-It was not a custom to let women painters sign their own creations.

-The situation remained the same for ensuing seven hundred years or so.
+The situation remained the same for the ensuing seven hundred years or so.
 Then started the Edo period with its policy of sakoku and Japan became completely isolated from the outside world.
-No foreigner could enter or exit the country without facing a death penalty.
-For everything, including creative inspirations, Japan was forced to look within.
-Consequently, art and literature were injected with new life even in this apparently counterproductive time.
+No foreigner could enter or exit the country without facing the death penalty.

 Uemura Shoen’s (1875 – 1949) work helped women become more engaged with the world of art.
 She was not only a gifted artist but also a single mother by choice.
-The latter decision caused considerable furor in a still conservative society.
+The latter decision caused a considerable furor in a still conservative society.
 But her accomplishments as an artist were too great to be ignored for long.
-In 1948, she became the first woman to be honored with the Order of Culture in Japan.
-These instances were certainly helpful in promoting the cause of women artists in Japan and beyond.

 Unlike the West, Japanese artists reveled in similar styles and subject matters irrespective of their genders.
 If any difference existed, it was in the delicacy of the presentation and softness of lines.
 Artists often searched for and found solace in nature.
 Even the women artists were not shy of confronting their inner demons on canvas.